jaykay0408/Auto-Car-Data-Mining/README.md

 -   At least 10 photos that describe the process of assembly
 -   Photos that shows the connection to Raspberry Pi during the assembly
 -   Any ideas to improve the quality of dmcar?
--   Submission: GitHub, and submit the URL of your GitHub to Canvas
+-   Submission: GitHub, and submit the URL of your GitHub

 ## Phase 2: Setting-Up Raspberry Pi